-While submission of an Expression of Interest in no way guarantees a commitment for consideration for funding or direct funding, it is a way for us to get to know you and your work a bit better.
+Submissions for Expressions of Interest for funding will be open from May 1-30, 2025.
+Please sign up for our mailing list to receive the latest news, updates and information on upcoming deadlines.
+While submission of an Expression of Interest in no way guarantees a commitment for consideration for funding, it is a way for us to get to know you and your work a bit better.
 We will invite selected individuals and groups to join a full application process.

 Check out our YouTube channel!